flyteorg/flytectl/docs/source/gen/flytectl_update.rst

 Currently, this command only provides subcommands to update project.
-Takes input project that needs to be archived or unarchived.
+Take input project that needs to be archived or unarchived.
 Name of the project to be updated is a mandatory field.
-To update a project:
+Update Flyte resources; if a project:
 ::

  flytectl update project -p flytesnacks --activateProject